Skip to main content

 For the hosting, the choice depends on your needs and technical comfort level.
 Shared hosting is the most affordable starting point.
 Managed WordPress hosting costs more but handles security, performance tuning, and server management for you.
 A VPS gives you full control but requires server administration skills.

 Most hosting providers offer one-click WordPress installation.
 On Hostney, WordPress is pre-installed when you create a new hosting account.
-You log in, choose a theme, and start building.
+You log in to the dashboard, choose a theme, and start building.

 If you are migrating from another platform or another hosting provider, see the WordPress migration guide for a step-by-step walkthrough, or use the free Hostney Migration Plugin to automate the process.